LovBlueFox/philomena-comment-importer/readme.md

 You can use the existing files in the root folder, which contains the already exported CSV data of the users and comments from the Derpibooru public dump as of 31st December 2024.

 ### [Optional] Getting the data from the Derpibooru public dump
 The data can be obtained from the https://derpibooru.org/pages/data_dumps page.
-The data is updated nightly, and the comments are stored in a CSV file.
+The data is updated nightly, and the comments are stored in a pgdump file.

-From there you can import the pgdump file into a PostgresSQL database using the following command:
+From there you can import the file into a PostgreSQL database using the following command:
 ```bash
 dropdb --if-exists derpibooru
 createdb derpibooru